Moicky/dynamodb/readme.md

 // Update the item and overwrite all supplied fields await updateItem(
-  { PK: "User/1", SK: "Book/1" },
+  { PK: "User/1", SK: "Book/1" }, // reference to item
-  { description: "A book about a rich guy", author: "F. Scott Fitzgerald" }
+  { description: "A book about a rich guy", author: "F. Scott Fitzgerald" } // fields to update );
-);

 await updateItem(
   { PK: "User/1", SK: "Book/1" },
-  { released: 2000, maxReleased: 1950 }, // maxReleased will not be updated, since it is referenced inside the ConditionExpression
+  { released: 2000, maxReleased: 1950 }, // maxReleased will not be updated on the item, since it is referenced inside the ConditionExpression
   { ConditionExpression: "#released < :maxReleased" }
 );